antofic/GraphCodable/Docs/UserGuide.md

   // no other code
 }
 ```
-To make this easier, GraphCodable provides the `GObsolete` protocol, which has no function in the library, but implements the two required but now unreachable methods `init(from decoder: GDecoder)` and `encode(to encoder: GEncoder)` of `GCodable` and allows you to mark the classes that have been replaced in a clear way.
+To make this easier, GraphCodable provides the `GObsolete` protocol, which has no function in the package, but implements the two required but now unreachable methods `init(from decoder: GDecoder)` and `encode(to encoder: GEncoder)` of `GCodable` and allows you to mark the classes that have been replaced in a clear way.
 The code then becomes:

 ```swift
 class MyData : GObsolete {